Core Architecture

 }

-Key benefits of this implementation include:
+Key benefits of this implementation pattern include:

 -